- Breaking the News, supported by Newsworks, explores issues of choice, interpretation, truth and trust in the media

 - Our building in London’s St Pancras was the largest public building to be constructed in the UK in the 20th century

 The British Library is a treasure-trove.
-Visitors to our site at St Pancras may recognise that the building is shaped like an ocean liner (the inspiration of its architect, Colin St John Wilson), but they may not realise that the Library holds, at current estimates, 150 million collection items in over 400 languages.
+Visitors to our site at St Pancras may recognise that the building is shaped like an ocean liner (the inspiration of its architect, Colin St John Wilson), but they may not realise that the Library holds, at current estimates, more than 170 million collection items in over 400 languages.
 Alongside our printed books and manuscripts, the British Library is home to the national newspaper archive, the national philatelic collection and the records of the India Office, all kept on shelving that expands by several kilometres a year.
 Some of these items date back thousands of years, while others belong to the digital age.
 They represent hundreds of languages, countless formats, and the accumulated knowledge of numerous generations.